 4. Canned Tuna Fish

 Apart from fresh fish, canned fish is also a great way to increase your vitamin D intake.
 Both canned sardines and canned tuna fish are rich in vitamin D and they are often cheaper than fresh fish.
 Canned light tuna contains about 150 IUs vitamin D per 4 ounces whilst canned albacore tuna contains about 50 IUs vitamin D per 4 ounces.
-Actually, canned tuna fish is known as one of the best sources of vitamin D that you should consider consuming more.
+Actually, canned tuna fish is known as one of the best natural sources of vitamin D in foods that you should consider consuming more.

 5. Fortified Milk

 When it comes to natural sources of vitamin D, you should remember that most types of cow milk are fortified with vitamin D. Generally, a glass of milk has at least 100 IUs vitamin D while a serving of yogurt has 80 IUs.
 Some rice and soy milk are fortified with the same content of this vitamin, but you should check the label before purchasing.

 6. Certain Mushrooms

 It is amazing to know that mushrooms can produce vitamin D when they are exposed to sunlight.
 However, mushrooms are often grown in the dark and have no vitamin.
 Some specific types of mushrooms are grown in sunlight and the vitamin D content in mushrooms vary according to the variety and type.
 Dole's Portobello mushrooms are perfect for those who are looking for plant-based and vitamin D-rich foods.
 This type of mushroom can offer you 400 IUs per a cup of diced mushrooms.